/ seo-tools / Best Keyword Research Tools in 2026

 The "Matching terms" and "Related terms" reports surface thousands of keyword ideas from a single seed.
 The "Questions" filter is great for finding content topics.
 Parent topic grouping helps you avoid writing multiple articles that target the same thing.

 The downside is the price.
-At $129/month for the Lite plan, it is not cheap.
-But if SEO is a core part of your business, it pays for itself quickly.
+At $129/month for the Lite plan, it is not cheap, though the $29/month Starter plan that launched in January 2026 lowered the entry barrier considerably.
+If SEO is a core part of your business, it pays for itself quickly.

-SEMrush's Keyword Magic Tool has the largest keyword database at over 26 billion keywords.
+Semrush's Keyword Magic Tool has one of the largest keyword databases in the industry, citing more than 27 billion keywords across 142 geographic databases in its 2026 documentation.
 The interface groups keywords by topic automatically, which saves time when planning content clusters.
 The "Keyword Gap" feature is especially useful.
 It shows you keywords your competitors rank for that you do not.

 Where SEMrush really shines is in competitive intelligence.
 You can see exactly which keywords drive traffic to any domain, what positions they hold, and how those rankings have changed over time.
 The intent labels (informational, commercial, transactional, navigational) on every keyword are a nice touch for content planning.

-The learning curve is steeper than simpler tools, and the Pro plan limits you to 10,000 results per report.
-But for agencies and serious marketers, SEMrush is hard to beat.
+The learning curve is steeper than simpler tools, and the lower tiers cap how many results you can pull per report.
+But for agencies and serious marketers, Semrush is hard to beat.

 3. Mangools KWFinder